loganoden/fmpu-ai-image-compositor/README.md

 A Python-based image modification software, developed for Hack AI 2025.

 ## Features

-- Removes backgrounds from images using deep learning
+- Extracts subject from image using rembg (which utilizes Alpha Matting)
-- Supports common image formats (PNG, JPG, JPEG)
-- Preserves transparency in output images
-- Can process both single images and entire directories
+- Creates background image using Stable Diffusion v1-5
+- Composes final image using Pillow

 ## Prerequisites